Every AFOQT Subtest Strategy You Need to Know

 Approach

 Answer honestly and consistently.
-The test includes validity scales that detect inconsistent or exaggerated responses.
-Don’t try to present an idealized version of yourself—answer as you genuinely are.
+The test includes validity scales detecting inconsistent or exaggerated responses.
+Don’t present an idealized version of yourself—answer as you genuinely are.

 Part 5: Final Preparation and Test Day